Utah Housing Corporation Loan Programs

 Utah Housing Loan Programs:

-- Offer Conventional, FHA, and VA Loan options
+- Offer Conventional, FHA, HFA Advantage, and Law Enforcement Grant options

 - Typically offer competitive interest rates

 - May offer both down payment and closing cost assistance (dependent on the program)